-People who have been exposed to TB should be skin tested immediately and have a follow-up test at a later date, if the first test is negative.
+People who have been exposed to TB should have a skin test as soon as possible and have a follow-up test at a later date, if the first test is negative.

-Prompt treatment is extremely important in preventing the spread of TB from those who have active TB disease to those who have never been infected with TB.
+Prompt treatment is very important in preventing the spread of TB from those who have active TB to those who have never been infected with TB.

 People who have had BCG may still be skin tested for TB.
 Discuss the test results (if positive) with your doctor.